wdawson/okta.github.io/_source/_posts/2018-10-11-build-simple-web-app-with-express-react-graphql.md

 tags: [authentication, graphql, web, express, node]
 tweets:
 - "Curious about @graphql?
 We just published an interesting post which shows you how to build a simple web app using #expressjs, @reactjs, and #graphql."
-- "Check our post out!
+- "Check out our kick-ass tutorial!
 It walks you through building a simple web app with @graphql in Node and @reactjs.
 Stop scrolling through Twitter and learn something fun!"
 - "@graphql + @nodejs + @reactjs = 💥"
 image: blog/graphql-express/okta-node-skew.jpg
 ---